-When applying for the licence for construction of Nuclear Power Plant operator will have to provide :
+When applying for the licence for construction of Nuclear Power Plant licensee will have to provide inter alia:

 - a.
-Decision on Environmental Conditions issued by General Directorate of Environmental Protection after PAA's president opinion - b.
-Preliminary Safety Report including chapter 13 Impact of the nuclear facility on the environment.
+Decision on Environmental Conditions issued by General Directorate of Environmental Protection after PAA's President opinion - b.
+Preliminary Safety Report including chapter 13 Impact of the nuclear facility on the environment including radiological and non-radiological impact of the facility. - c.
+Siting assessment report